 - Built-in support and templates for Windows and Linux guests

-XAPI is licensed under the GNU General Public License (GPL2).
+XAPI is licensed under the Lesser GNU General Public License (LGPL2).

-XAPI packages enable you to build an XCP-like environment from packages that are distributed via your host operating system's package manager.
+- XAPI toolstack packages in Linux (or XAPI packages) enable you to build an XenServer-like environment from packages that are distributed via your host operating system's package manager.
 XAPI packages are only available from supported Linux distributions (currently Debian and Ubuntu).
 Using XAPI packages provides more flexibility in tailoring your environment to your needs, but comes at the cost of less functionality and a more complex set-up.
-For more information see XCP-XAPI for Debian based distributions .
+For more information see XAPI for Debian based distributions and XAPI variants.